-Hanger shopping will resume in June but will be by appointment only and will be limited to no more than 2 staff/volunteers and 4 shoppers at a time.
+Shopping at The Hanger is available by appointment only and will be limited to no more than 2 staff/volunteers and 4 shoppers at a time.
+Please click here to sign up for a shopping time.
 Cleaning and sanitizing will take place after each shopping window.
 All shoppers should remain outside in their cars until they are invited in, and for any shopper who is unable to wear a mask, CASA will make arrangements to pick out what they need on their behalf so that they do not need to enter the building.

 CHILD ABUSE & NEGLECT HOTLINE

 The children CASA serves could be extra vulnerable during this outbreak with school being out and stress levels higher than normal for families.
 It is very important that everyone report their concerns about the safety and well-being of a child or teen by calling the Child Abuse Hotline (1-844-CO-4-Kids).